 Christmas Village Christkindlmarkt, Charlotte—Sip your gluhwein from a souvenir village mug while you wander the village on South Mint Street.
 With almond shortbread cookies and lebkuchen, a stop at the German bakery is a must.

 Countdown to Christmas Bazaar, Minot–Support local businesses and crafters at this annual event at the North Dakota State Fairgrounds.
 Mondy from the Christmas Bake Sale goes toward purchasing gifts for children in need.

 Germania Christkindlmarkt, Cincinnati–Keep cozy as you wander the market stalls in heated tents at the Germania Society on West Kemper Road.
 Fill up on traditional German food, including pastries and delicious dill pickle soup, and wash it all down with a mug of German beer.
 There’s plenty of fun for the kids, too, such as a lantern parade, petting zoo, caroling and carriage rides.
-Find out how much every state spends on holiday gifts each year.

 German-American Society of Tulsa Christkindlmarkt, Tulsa–The GAST Center on 15th and Terrace turns into a Christmas wonderland for good shopping (check out the authentic ornaments!) and festive eats.
 There’s a spielstube for the children, where they can listen to Christmas stories and do activities, and maybe even spot St. Nicholas and Christkindl.

 German Holiday Market, Beaverton–At Christmastime, the Beaverton Library on SW 5th Street hosts a tented holiday market with performers, German food and vendors selling German classics such as advent calendars, nutcrackers, and local and imported handmade holiday decorations.
 (There’s a tree lighting, too!)